uw-midsun/firmware/projects/motor_controller_interface/README.md

 ## Summary

-This implements a **motor controller interface** that translates CAN messages sent from our CAN network to the private CAN network that the motor controllers run on, allowing us to direct the NuGen Mobility SCM-150 motors.
+This implements a **motor controller interface** that translates CAN messages sent from our CAN network to the private CAN network that the Tritum WaveSculptor 20 motor controllers run on, allowing us to direct the NuGen Mobility SCM-150 motors.

 ## Motivation